 Vitamin C help protect skin from sun damage and reduce fine lines and wrinkles, brightens your complexion, and provides a host of other benefits while being safe for pretty much all skin types.

-It also works to stimulate collagen production in your skin, making it one of the best anti-aging ingredients you could ever use.
+It also works to stimulate collagen production in your skin, making it one of the best anti-ageing ingredients you could ever use.

 - Hydroxy acids

-Alpha hydroxy acids (AHAs) including glycolic, citric and lactic acid may be the best fit for your skin if you are looking for an all-inclusive anti-aging treatment.
+Alpha hydroxy acids (AHAs) including glycolic, citric and lactic acid may be the best fit for your skin if you are looking for an all-inclusive anti-ageing treatment.

 They are used Using an AHA product regularly prepares your skin to better absorb other products and stimulates the growth of smooth, evenly pigmented new skin.

 AHAs are primarily used to remove dead skin cells and gently exfoliate the skin.
-By doing so, they can improve different aging skin concerns such as:
+By doing so, they can improve different ageing skin concerns such as:

 - mild hyperpigmentation like age spots, melasma, and scars